GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/index.md

     --header 'X-API-Key: <<YOUR API KEY HERE>>' \
     --data-raw '{
       "EmailSubject": "Question about IRA",
       "EmailBody": "Hi guys,\r\n\r\nI have some questions about my IRA?  \r\n\r\n1.
 Can I rollover my existing 401K to my IRA.  \r\n2.
 Is an IRA tax-deferred? \r\n3.
 Can I make contributions from my IRA to a charitable organization?\r\n4.
 Am I able to borrow money from my IRA?\r\n5.
-What is the minimum age I have to be to start taking money out of my IRA?\r\n\r\nThanks,\r\n   John"
+What is the minimum age I have to be to start taking money out of my IRA?\r\n\r\nThanks,\r\n   John Doe"
     }'
     ```